jphmenzel/jpmlipidomics/README.md

 A preprint is available on BioRxiv: https://www.biorxiv.org/content/10.1101/2022.10.24.513604v1

-This publication is currently in Review in Nature Methods.
+This publication is currently submitted to Nature Methods.

 The code in this repository allows processing of LC-OzID-MS and LC-OzID-MS/MS files as well as mass spectrometry data from direct infusion ESI-MS as part of the workflow introduced in the associated publication.